SCECcode/ucvm2netcdf/README.md

   - make_cvms5_depth_nc.py
   - make_cvms4_depth_nc.py

+## Prototype development
+This contains a preliminary netcdf script that that worked at one point without full metadata.
+While developing the netCDF file for IRIS, we used netCDF format checking programs to ensure we were creating valid netCDF format and metadata.
+Our scripts use a netCDF python interface.
+We also tested a netCDF creation program from IRIS that converts a CSV format volume and a text metadata format to create a netCDF format.
-## make_netcdf_test_script.py
+- make_netcdf_test_script.py
-A preliminary netcdf script that that worked at one point without full metadata

 ## Example Processing stages Using Docker
 - Edit generateGridPts_depth.py to set n pts in each dimenion define the output file (e.g. cvm4_depth_file.txt)
 - run generateGridPts_depth.py
-- Used ucvm in docker to extract vp,vs, rho
+- Used Docker version of ucvm extract vp,vs, rho and write ucvm output file
-- Start UCVM in Docker:
-- Make sure Docker daemon is running
-- docker run --rm -it --mount type=bind,source="$(pwd)"/target,destination=/app/target  sceccode/miniucvm:1.1
+- run make_xxx_xxx_nc.py script to create output netCDF file.
+The output file name is the input file name, with a modified extension changed to .nc
+- Use IDV viz tool to read in netCDF file and visualize the model coverage region, volume, and material properties